fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Yes, Orbit can be run alongside osquery.
 The osquery instance that Orbit runs uses its own database directory that is stored within the Orbit directory.

-## Can I disable auto updates for Orbit?
+## Can I disable auto-updates for Orbit?

-Yes, auto updates can be disabled either by passing `--disable-updates` as a flag when running `fleetctl package` to generate your installer (easy), or by deploying a modified systemd file to your hosts (more complicated).
-We'd reccomend the flag:
+Yes, auto-updates can be disabled either by passing `--disable-updates` as a flag when running `fleetctl package` to generate your installer (easy) or by deploying a modified systemd file to your hosts (more complicated).
+We'd recommend the flag:

 ```
 fleetctl package --fleetctl package --type=deb --fleet-url=https://localhost:8080 --enroll-secret=superRandomSecret --disable-updates